 Tractor-trailer trucks often cross state lines in the course of completing their deliveries.
 They are strictly regulated by the Federal Motor Carrier Safety Administration, which places a series of rules on the operation and maintenance of these vehicles.
 Failing to follow regulations on regular maintenance, weighing standards, securing of freight, maximum hours of driving allowed, and logging of various statistics could result in hefty fines and may increase the amount of liability placed on the driver for an accident.
 For example, a driver who has not correctly logged their driving hours may be held liable if they were over the recommended limit.

 Alternatively, improperly maintained or improperly manufactured parts may place more liability for the accident at the feet of the driver’s trucking company or the truck’s manufacturer, respectively.
-A knowledgeable attorney in Fort Worth with experience in these claims may be able to find evidence of these violations to prove negligence in court.
+A knowledgeable attorney in Fort Worth with experience in big rig accident claims may be able to find evidence of these violations to prove negligence in court.

-When is the Deadline to File a Truck Accident Claim in Fort Worth?
+When is the Deadline to File an 18-Wheeler Accident Claim in Fort Worth?

-Contact a Fort Worth Truck Accident Lawyer Today
+Contact a Fort Worth Truck Accident Attorney Today

-Injuries from truck accidents could be devastating, leading to paralysis, permanent disfiguration, burns, broken bones, severe head trauma road rash, and more.
+Injuries from trucking crashes could be devastating, leading to paralysis, permanent disfigurement, burns, broken bones, severe head trauma road rash, and more.
 Injured individuals have a right to seek compensation for damages such as pain and suffering medical bills, lost wages, lost earning capacity, and more.

-If you are injured in a truck accident, there is hope.
+If you are injured in a trucking wreck, there is hope.
 By working with an experienced Fort Worth truck accident lawyer, you may be able to seek compensation from the parties responsible for your injuries.
 Speak to a seasoned attorney today to begin your journey toward the compensation you deserve.